jhorn00/ProfileJulia/Initial Analysis/notes.md

 # Basic Analysis

-**test_graphs.jl**
-The only thing I found that might be improved is is_natural().
-Otherwise the performance I saw in brief testing didn't warrant further investigation of the other functions.
+Given that assign_elem is recursive, that could have something to do with the memory consumption.
+According to the full timeroutput it does consume memory rivaling that of the recursive backtracking calls.
+Another thing is that the find_mrv_elem is faster the deeper the recursion is.